-Education Policy Score: 7

-The Cameron government continued the marketization strategy pursued by the previous coalition and Labour governments.
+Education Policy Score: 7 The Cameron government continued the marketization strategy pursued by the previous coalition and Labour governments.
 It pursued a policy of liberalizing school regulation to enable non-governmental organizations - such as foundations, businesses and parent-teacher corporations - to set up their own schools, while also strengthening government powers to intervene in "failing" schools and turn them into sponsored academies.
-The core of this policy was to improve performance by boosting inter-school competition, as measured by performance tables administered by the regulator, Ofsted.
+The core of this policy was to improve performance by boosting interschool competition, as measured by performance tables administered by the regulator, Ofsted.

 Ongoing programs, such as Pupil Premium, are designed to simultaneously improve educational outcomes and strengthen social cohesion by encouraging well-performing schools to accept disadvantaged children.
 However, the socioeconomic composition of many of the United Kingdom's schools still poses a significant challenge for students from disadvantaged and immigrant backgrounds.
 A Children's Commission on Poverty inquiry indicated that interschool competition has increased financial costs for pupils and their families, as many schools try to stand out by introducing fancier uniforms, new textbooks or extravagant field trips.
 Education has been among the areas largely protected from public spending cuts.
 Prime Minister May announced plans for new grammar schools, state run secondary schools subject to selection on academic grounds, but considered by many in the United Kingdom to be contrary to social mobility.
-However, May's announcement has not yet been put into action.
+May's announcement has not yet been put into action.
+However, the key points from Budget 2018 suggest a development program involving a £400 million investment in schools, an average of £10,000 per elementary school and £50,000 per secondary school.

-In the higher education sector, the substantial increase in tuition fees, from £3,300 to levels now in excess of £9,000 per year, has been contentious.
-However, so far, there has been no discernible effect on overall student enrollment rates or on access to higher education for students from poorer backgrounds, although concerns about the level of student debt have prompted renewed debate over the funding of tertiary education.
+In the higher education sector, the substantial increase in tuition fees, from $\pounds 3,300$ to levels now in excess of $\pounds 9,000$ per student per year, has been contentious, and there have been suggestions both that fees should fall and that the student loan system needs to be reformed.
+This could put students off from studying in the most expensive parts of the country, such as London and Oxford.
+However, so far, there has been no discernible effect on overall student enrollment rates or on access to higher education for students from poorer backgrounds.
+Though concerns about the level of student debt have prompted renewed debate over the funding of tertiary education.
 British universities are concerned that the departure of the United Kingdom from the European Union will be damaging, especially if accompanied by a clampdown on EU migrants.

-Fears that students from other EU countries will be deterred from applying to what is a highly successful sector, that EU nationals will be put off from working in British universities and that participation in EU research programs will become harder have led to demands from university leaders for a "soft" Brexit.
+Fears that students from other EU member states will be deterred from applying to what is a highly successful sector, that EU nationals will be put off from working in British universities and that participation in EU research programs will become harder have led to demands from university leaders for a "soft" Brexit.
 There have been reports of EU consortia being reluctant to include British researchers in new research proposals.